 The club celebrated its 40th Anniversary in June of 2008.
 It remained a valuable community resource and continued its eclectic booking policy.
 Traditional music from outside the continental US began to make up a good portion of its programming—the Freight hosted Hawaii’s Dennis Kamakahi, Tarika from Madagascar, Hungary’s Muzsikas with Marta Sebestyen, Iraqi oud player, Rahim Alhaj, and Tlen-Huicani, Mexico’s leading exponents of traditional gulf coast music along with such favorites as Greg Brown, Dar Williams, Alasdair Fraser, Dan Bern, Ricky Skaggs, Cheryl Wheeler, and Odetta.

 Thanks to a dedicated board of directors, Steve Baker’s leadership, the City of Berkeley, and the generosity of its donors, the Freight moved to its current, world-class location in the heart of the Berkeley Arts District.
-The Freight will celebrate 50 years in 2018, and continues its mission-driven work to preserve and promote traditional music.
-The Freight’s latest executive director Sharon Dolan said, “as we look forward toward our next 50 years, our mission will continue to be at the heart of our work.
+The Freight celebrated 50 years in 2018, with a commitment to continue its work preserving and promoting traditional music.
+Sharon Dolan, executive director from 2015 to 2021, said, “as we look forward toward our next 50 years, our mission will continue to be at the heart of our work.
 We look forward to engaging more fully with our community and to giving back to the community that has been so generous with us.”

 The Freight’s superb sound system is composed of speakers and amplifiers exclusively designed and installed by Meyer Sound Labs of Berkeley.
 We offer our sincere thanks to the folks at Meyer Sound for the generous support and assistance they have provided year after year.
 Their contribution has been indispensable in establishing the Freight as a premier listening room.